 Skin lesion imaging methods

 Ultrasound visualization is usually used to measure the depth of melanoma .
 The other uses of ultrasound are limited by minimal tissue differences between healthy skin and lesion.
 If there is no melanoma practically, there are no differences.
-When the doctor diagnoses melanoma, then he uses high-frequency ultrasound (over 30 MHz) to measure penetration depth to make a correct cut during surgery.
+When the doctor diagnoses melanoma, he uses high-frequency ultrasound (over 30 MHz) to measure penetration depth to correct cut during surgery.

 Algorithms of skin image processing